lakeshorelabs/shocase/README.md

 ##### Disabling CORS

-If the app is not run on the shocase.com domain, CORS errors will occur and prevent the app from operating properly.
-Recommend running app on a shocase.com domain or using a plugin on your web browser to disable CORS.
+If the app is not run on the shocase.com domain, errors will occur and prevent the app from operating properly.
+Recommend running app on a shocase.com domain or using a plugin on your web browser to enable CORS.
 For Google Chrome, I recommend the extension **Allow-Control-Allow-Origin**.